7 Ways To Tell The Difference Between Love And Lust

 What Is Lust?

-- Lust is an overwhelming desire to be intimate or sexual with the person and mainly involves feelings of physical arousal.
+- Lust is an overwhelming desire to be intimate with a person and mainly involves satisfying physical needs.

 - It is controlled by the brain’s hypothalamus, an area that stimulates the production of two sex hormones called testosterone and estrogen.